Protecting Hector's and Māui dolphins

 - A sub-species living off the North Island's west coast.

-- Classified as critically endangered, with about 63 individuals over one year old, based on an estimate from a 2015 and 2016 survey.
+- Classified as critically endangered, with about 63 individuals over 1 year old, based on an estimate from a 2015 and 2016 survey.

 Both dolphins are mostly found within 7 nautical miles of the coast.
 However, recent population research on Hector's dolphins observed them out to 20 nautical miles.